 Preemptive Calibration – A New Step in Candidate Sourcing

 Preemptive calibration, also known as pre-referencing, is common practice in senior executive search, one that sourcing teams should emulate.
 When was the last time you included a step in your candidate sourcing process to determine which experienced hire candidates are good from independent sources?
 I’m not talking about candidate assessments or reference checks.
-They come too late in the game and result in a lot of unhappy people, not the least of which is the hiring executive, should the assessment or references not check out.
+They come too late in the game, often after the interview process, and can result in a lot of unhappy people should the assessment or references not check out.
 No one wants to discover that a candidate that you’ve screened, interviewed, and were on the verge of hiring was not what they appear to be.

 Alternatively, perhaps you currently work for an organization that has a policy not to check references, which then practically guarantees you will then hire that “special someone”.
 The problem with waiting until the very end to determine who’s good and who’s not means you’ve invested all that time processing a candidate who is unworthy.
 You may even result in a bad hire.
 Clearly, there has to be a better way.

 Recruiting research should develop qualitative information about passive candidates early on to reduce the risk of candidate implosion.
 Quite simply, you must insert a step in your sourcing process to calibrate or pre-reference candidates to determine who’s got sterling reputations and who’s got rusted ones.